skoolkid/skoolkit/sphinx/source/commands.rst

 not at the head of any arrow, and thus represents a routine that is (as far as `snapinfo.py` can tell) not used by any other routines.
 To declare the callers of such a routine (in case it is not a true orphan), the :ref:`refs` directive may be used.

-To help identify orphan nodes, the comment in the first line of the DOT file produced by `snapinfo.py` contains a list of their IDs.
-The comment in the second line contains a list of the IDs of nodes that are not orphans, but represent routines whose main entry point (the first instruction) is not used.
+To help identify orphan nodes and missing edges, each of the first three lines of the DOT file produced by `snapinfo.py` contains a list of IDs of the following types of node:

+* unconnected nodes
+* orphan nodes connected to other nodes
+* non-orphan nodes whose first instruction is not used

 The appearance of nodes and edges in a call graph image can be configured via the ``EdgeAttributes``, ``GraphAttributes``, ``NodeAttributes`` and